firozkhan18/Java-Evaluations/core-java-basics.md

 #### what is Marker interface in java with example

 One of the useful technique in java is marker interface.
 What is Marker interface?
 Why and when it is required?.
 Can you create your  custom (own)  marker interface?
 These are  some of the questions about marker interface  asked in core java interviews.
 Before start with  marker interface , let us brief about interface.
 As we know, an interface is a named set of method definitions  (and/or constant data elements) for which an implementer must provide code.
 Methods defined in an inlterface have no method body.
-The  implementer of the interface is responsible for providing the method body.
-                   Marker interface is  an interface that does not contain any method declarations and constants at all (i.e. interface with no members) but  to mark a class that implements the interface as legal to do special operation on that object OR to indicate a class  as having certain desirable properties.
+The  implementer of the interface is responsible for providing the method body.Marker interface is  an interface that does not contain any method declarations and constants at all (i.e. interface with no members) but  to mark a class that implements the interface as legal to do special operation on that object OR to indicate a class  as having certain desirable properties.
 As marker interface has no method declarations  , no need to write any extra methods in a class that implements the  empty interface.

 #### marker  interface is defined as given below

 public interface  interfaceName {
 }

 You can understand very well by going through some of the below examples of the application of marker interfaces from the Java programming language.
 1. Serializable
 2. java.util.RandomAccess
 3. Cloneable